keewoolee/SophOMR/README.md

 ## To Run

-- To run all benchmarks presented in the paper:
+- To run all benchmarks presented in the paper (6-7 compute-hours):
 ```
 cd ..  # if still in build directory
 python3 -u benchmark.py > benchmark.txt 2>&1